 - HBase deployment relies on ZooKeeper, and the operation and maintenance costs are very high.

-To address these pain points, we turned our attention to time-series databases that are popular and more suitable for the IoT field.
+To address these pain points, we turned our attention to time-series databases (TSDB) that are popular and more suitable for the IoT field.
 After thorough investigation and comparison of multiple products we finally decided to use TDengine instead of HBase.

 We also considered OpenTSDB when selecting time-series database.
 OpenTSDB is an excellent, mature time-series database product and is used internally for other applications and can address some of the pain points encountered with HBase: